Do you like avocados? Do you like chocolate? Do you like coffee? Do you like Things?

 Treat yourself to an avocado-based dessert that is extremely healthy and filling.
 Avocados are high in potassium, protein, fiber, and fat - so this is a great substitute for more conventional mousse and pudding desserts.

 Baked chicken, fried chicken, chicken nuggets, and more.
-With this healthy and simple alternative to panko or other types of breading, you can create delicious chicken dishes, breaded eggplants, shrimp, and other stuff too I guess.
+With this healthy alternative to panko or other types of breading, you can create delicious chicken dishes, breaded eggplants, shrimp, etc.

 This is a recipe I adapted from an Alton Brown recipe.
 This can be whipped up in about 15 minutes and makes about six servings.
 Or one serving, if you're me.
 The only major differences between his recipe and this is the cane sugar being replaced with stevia, using almond milk rather than cow's milk, and using two types of liquor rather than one.

 Rum balls are festive, simple, and a fun little dessert to put together with friends and family.
 They are easy to transport to work so that you can discreetly get drunk on the job.

 Because of their simplicity, rum balls can incorporate many variations of ingredients, but this recipe is a simple classic chocolate version that has been tailored toward a LCHF diet.

 Oh, you won't get drunk off of these even if you eat the entire batch, SORRY.

 I don't really know what to say about this other than this tastes so delicious that you'll forget about the genophage, at least for a few moments as you bite into this juicy, savory meatloaf with caramelized onion bits and sweet tomato topping.